 Adding a tablespoon of cheesecake dry pudding mix (from a boxed pudding) into the ingredients can give a richer taste and feel.
 As can adding in a couple of white chocolate chips!

-How to make blueberry muffin in a mug
+Check out how to make blueberry muffin in a mug with these simple step-by-step instructions:

 Other delicious recipes to check out!